kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 - An [article](https://serge-sans-paille.github.io/pythran-stories/pythran-as-a-bridge-between-fast-prototyping-and-code-deployment.html) of an audio processing engineer bridging the gap between Python and C++ code with `pythran`.
 The library is not very mature but the charming idea is to skip the C++ coding entirely.
 - Take a look how [Mathworks pitches](https://de.mathworks.com/solutions/model-based-design.html) model based design
 - A [ROS1 tutorial](http://wiki.ros.org/ROS/Tutorials/Using%20a%20C%2B%2B%20class%20in%20Python) on how to feed a C++ node implementation from Python.
+- [Numba](http://numba.pydata.org/) for JIT compiling of python routines, an interesting alternative for computing demanding application before porting everything to C++.

 ## Credits